starshyp/Foundation/README.md

 For all the data transfers and making the right relationships for the transfers, the ":import" rake task has been used.

-For the three .SQL files, you can use this syntax while in the "current" folder of "RayanTaing" in the Codeboxx server : psql codeboxx -h codeboxx-postgresql.cq6zrczewpu2.us-east-1.rds.amazonaws.com -d RayanTaing_datawarehouse_development -f QuoteRequest.sql
+For the three .SQL files, you can use this syntax while in the "current" folder of "ColbyB" in the Codeboxx server : psql codeboxx -h codeboxx-postgresql.cq6zrczewpu2.us-east-1.rds.amazonaws.com -d RayanTaing_datawarehouse_development -f QuoteRequest.sql

 # Whats new (API week)
 Admins Dashboard
 - Audio briefing provided By IBM Watson
 - Maps For geolocating our "Customers" provided by Gmaps4rails